sethlinga/assumption_hunting/README.md

 ## Datasets included
 Here you can find the supplementary material and datasets needed to replicate our work:
-* irrigation_assumptions_SM.xlsx : contains the directory of assumptions
+* irrigation_assumptions_SI.xlsx : contains the directory of assumptions
 * assumptions.xlsx : results of this study